Apply for a Student route (formerly tier 4) visa

 Your visa sponsor

-Your university or college will act as your Tier 4 sponsor.
+Your university or college will act as your Student route visa sponsor.
 This will be Middlesex University if you are accepted onto courses at our campus in London.
 Your visa is issued under your institution's 'sponsor licence'.
 This means that the institution is responsible for you while you are in the UK, and must guarantee your student status with UK Visas and Immigration.

 All UK Visas are issued by a government agency called UK Visas and Immigration (formerly the UKBA).
 If you are overseas, your visa application might be managed by an agency such as VFS Global.
 The agency will manage the application process, but the final decision on your visa will still be made by UK Visas and Immigration.